What Is Numerology? The Complete Beginner's Guide

 Because name numbers come from your spelling, a small change can shift your vibration.
 This is why many people adjust the spelling of their name after a numerology reading.
 Adding or removing a single letter can change your Destiny Number.
 For example, "Amit" and "Amith" carry different values.
 In the Chaldean system, even changing how you sign your name makes a difference.

 Name correction is one of the most practical uses of numerology.
 Business names, baby names, and brand names can all be tested before you commit to them.
-Naksham's analysis checks your name in both systems and shows what each spelling means for your numbers.
+Naksham's analysis checks your name with one Vedic method and shows what each spelling means for your numbers.

 Start Your Numerology Journey

 You now know what numerology is, where it comes from, and how it works.
 The next step is to see your own numbers.
 It takes less than two minutes.
 Just enter your birth date and your full name.
-Naksham offers a full set of free tools built on both Chaldean and Pythagorean systems, with Vedic planet links included.
+Naksham offers a full set of free tools built on one Vedic method (Ank Jyotish), with the Chaldean letter values and Vedic planet links built in.

 - Full Numerology Chart: see all your core numbers at once